Expert Care for Sexually Transmitted Infections in Brazil

 Conveniently, we can identify labs close to your location in Brazil to streamline the testing process.
 It's essential to note that Brazilian laboratories require a medical request to proceed with any STI testing.

 When your results are released you will have a follow-up contact with our doctor (without any extra cost) to fully understand it and check if any other measures are required.
-All the assistance provide will be in English ensuring full understanding and avoiding mistakes.
+All the assistance provide will be in English.

 While treatment and testing are crucial, prevention is the best medicine.
 At My Brazilian Doctor consultation the doctor can identify and prescribe useful vaccinations tailored to your profile against certain STIs (such as HPV and Hepatitis A & B Vaccine).
 HPV vaccination is beneficial to prevent HPV strains related to increased risk of cancers.
-If you had a recent sexual contact without protection we can also help you to start PEP (Post-Exposure Prophylaxis) and we can assist you on the process to access these drugs.
+If you had a recent sexual contact without protection we can also guide you on how to start PEP (Post-Exposure Prophylaxis), if clinically indicated, and we can assist you on the process to access these medication.

 Let My Brazilian Doctor be your trusted partner in STI management, offering a comprehensive, confidential, and convenient service.